Sanad-Alkhatib/pumpkin-price-prediction-models/README.md

 - Effectiveness of hyperparameter tuning

 # Final Insight:
-Random Forest is the best performing model for pumpkin price classification in this dataset.
+Random Forest is the most reliable model for this dataset, providing the best balance between accuracy and generalization.